tldr-pages/tldr/pages/common/scrapy.md

 `scrapy fetch {{url}}`

-- View a webpage as scrapy sees it, opens it in browser(disable javascript before):
+- View a webpage as scrapy sees it, opens it in default browser (recommended: to disable javascript beforehand):

 `scrapy view {{url}}`

-- Open scrapy shell for url, which allows you to interact with the page source in python shell:
+- Open scrapy shell for url, which allows interaction with the page source in ipython or python shell:

 `scrapy shell {{url}}`